Behavioral health

 Getting older is a natural part of life.
 If you take good care of your mind and body now, you can slow down or even prevent problems that often come with getting older.

-Many people think substance use disorder happen only to teens and younger adults.
-But all ages can have problems with drugs and alcohol, including older adults.
+Many people think substance use disorders happen only to teens and younger adults.
+But people of all ages can have problems with drugs and alcohol, including older adults.

 Featured behavioral health articles